CoShare: An Efficient Approach for Redundancy Allocation in NFV: Results and Discussion

 \subsection{Effect of Assignment Order}

-When multiple flows need to be allocated with redundant resources to fulfill their availability requirements, they may be applied with CoShare at arbitrary order.
+Note that when CoShare is applied, flows are checked one-by-one in the step of assigning instances to form back chains for them (C.f.
+Sec.~\ref{assignment}).
+When there are multiple flows, these flows may be applied with CoShare at arbitrary order.
 In the rest, the effects of two specific yet intuitive orders are investigated.

+In this investigation, the Rocketfuel topology is adopted.
+15 sets of randomly generated 700 flows are considered.
+Each set is used for one simulation run.
+The availability requirement of each flow is randomly chosen among 3'9s, 4'9s and 5'9s.
+CoShare with shared reservation is focused.